Guide to Creating Color Schemes

 #2 I tend to (but not always) lower the intensity/saturation every time the color moves toward light or dark.
 This way, halftone colors are mostly the highest saturated colors in my color schemes.

-#3 Lastly, this is the main rule of color, this is a law, not optional:
+#3 Lastly, the following is the main rule of color.
+This is a law, not optional:

 “If you change the value, shift the temperature (hue)!”